Indiana Bounty Hunter Guide: Requirements and Steps

 Training and Education Options in Indiana

 When becoming a bail recovery agent, you must thoroughly understand the criminal justice system and laws and legislation in Indiana.
-You should consider obtaining a two- or four-year degree in criminal justice or a certificate program.
-With a formal education, you will have more knowledge about the justice system and you will show potential employers that you are serious about your career.
+You should consider obtaining a two- or four-year degree in criminal justice or completing a certificate program.
+With a formal education, you will have more knowledge about the justice system and can show potential employers that you are serious about your career.
 Listed below are some schools in Indiana that offer associate degrees or certificates in criminal justice.

 Indiana University Bloomington